ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

     }
 }
 ```
+{: .compact}

-## Using configuration file
+## Using the `application.conf`
 {: #configuration-file}

 When using a configuration file, for example with a [`DevelopmentEngine`](/servers/engine.html) to either run
-from the command line or hosted within another server:
+from the command line or hosted within a server container:

 To enable this feature, add `watch` keys to `ktor.deployment` configuration.